Cyberdoardu/PingEx/README.md

-# PingEx — ICMP Time-Slot Steganography
+# PingEx — Ping Exfiltration — ICMP Time-Slot Steganography

 Educational **Data Hiding** project that sends **text and files** using plain **ICMP Echo** (`ping`) as a carrier.
 Bits are encoded by timing: each **50 ms slot** is one bit — **1** = send a ping in that slot, **0** = stay silent.